-If you live in London or are just visiting as a tourist, chances are you spend a lot of time on the tube.
-Here’s three London tube apps I use regularly: Tube Tracker and Tube Deluxe both do pretty much the same job of planning your route, finding nearby stations and tracking those pesky delays, and Tube Exits is a genius app that tells you which carriage to get on, shaving minutes off your journey during rush hour.
+This is going to be a pretty lengthy review of each of these apps, so if you’re pressed for time here’s the lowdown: Tube Tracker and Tube Deluxe both do pretty much the same job of planning your route, finding nearby stations and tracking those pesky delays with a custom update pushed to your phone and while I personally favour Tube Tracker I can recommend you try out both; and Tube Exits is a genius app that tells you which carriage to get on to arrive directly opposite the station exist, shaving minutes off your journey especially during rush hour.

 This post is ready to depart, please mind the closing doors…